-Participants will have specific dates to start the course and complete the required assignments.
-They will need to contact The Connecting Link at (888) 550-5465 should they not be able to complete the online class in the time given.
+Participants will have 12 weeks from the time of their first date of login to complete the course.
+They will need to contact their instructor and The Connecting Link at (888) 550-5465 should they not be able to complete the online class in the time given.
+Failure to complete all work in the 12 week time frame may result in an incomplete or a grade of F for the work, depending on the reason for the delay.